PUBG: Battlegrounds

-PUBG: Battlegrounds (previously known as PlayerUnknown's Battlegrounds) is a battle royale game developed by PUBG Studios and published by Krafton.
+PUBG: Battlegrounds (previously titled PlayerUnknown's Battlegrounds) is a 2017 battle royale video game published by Krafton, and developed by Krafton's PUBG Studios.
 The game, which was inspired by the Japanese film Battle Royale (2000), is based on previous mods created by Brendan "PlayerUnknown" Greene for other games, and expanded into a standalone game under Greene's creative direction.
-It is the first game in the PUBG Universe series.

-The game is played from either a third-person or first-person perspective.
-In the game, up to one hundred players parachute onto an island where they scavenge for weapons and equipment to kill other players while avoiding getting killed themselves.
-The available safe area of the game's map decreases in size over time, directing surviving players into an ever tightening space to force encounters.
-The last surviving player (or team) wins the round.
+Played from either a third-person or first-person perspective, up to one hundred players parachute onto an island where they are tasked to scavenge for weapons and equipment to kill other players while avoiding getting killed themselves.
+The available safe area of the game's map decreases in size over time, directing surviving players into an ever-tightening space to force encounters.

-It was first released for Windows via Steam's early access beta program in March 2017, with a full release in December 2017.
-The game was also released by Microsoft Studios for the Xbox One via its Xbox Game Preview program that same month, and officially released in September 2018.
-PUBG Mobile, a free-to-play mobile game version for Android and iOS, was released in 2018, in addition to a port for the PlayStation 4.
-A version for the Stadia streaming platform was released in April 2020, with Xbox Series X/S and PlayStation 5 versions being released in November 2020.
-The game has been free-to-play for all platforms since January 12, 2022.
+PlayerUnknown's Battlegrounds was first released for Windows via Steam's early access beta program in March 2017, with a full release in December 2017; the same month, Microsoft Studios studios released it for the Xbox One via the Xbox Game Preview program, with a full release coming in September 2018.
+Afterwards the game was ported to the PlayStation 4, Xbox Series X/S and PlayStation 5 consoles, and the Stadia streaming platform, and has also spawned a mobile version, PUBG Mobile, for Android and iOS.
+The game is continuously developed under the games as a service model and has been free-to-play for all platforms since January 2022.

 The game received positive reviews from critics, who found that while the game had some technical flaws, it presented new types of gameplay that could be easily approached by players of any skill level and was highly replayable.
-The game was credited with popularizing the battle royale genre, with a number of unofficial Chinese clones also being produced following its success.
+It was credited with popularizing the battle royale genre, with a number of unofficial Chinese clones being produced following its success.
 The game received several Game of the Year nominations and set seven Guinness World Records, among many other accolades.
-PUBG Corporation has run several small tournaments and introduced in-game tools to help with broadcasting the game to spectators, as they wish for it to become a popular esport.
-It has sold over 75 million copies on personal computers and game consoles, is the best-selling video game on PC and Xbox One, and is the fifth best-selling video game of all time.
-Currently, the game has accumulated $13 billion in worldwide revenue, including from the more successful mobile version of the game, and it is considered to be one of the highest-grossing video games of all time.
+PUBG Corporation has run several small tournaments and introduced in-game tools to help with broadcasting the game to spectators, as they wish for it to become a popular esport title.
+It has sold over 75 million copies on personal computers and game consoles, is the best-selling game on PC and on Xbox One, and is the fifth best-selling video game of all time.
+Until Q3 2022, the game has accumulated $13 billion in worldwide revenue, including from the more successful mobile version of the game, making it one of the highest-grossing video games of all time.